isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     }

-Given that "special attention" was needed for the destructor (here, to deallocate), the likelihood that copy and move assignment (both will implicitly destroy an object) are correct is low (here, we would get double deletion).
+Given that "special attention" was needed for the destructor (here, to deallocate), the likelihood that the implicitly-defined copy and move assignment operators will be correct is low (here, we would get double deletion).

 ##### Note